Board of County Commissioners

-As the chief fiscal entity of the county, the Board of County Commissioners is in charge of receiving and expending funds and, therefore, must make major financial decisions and transactions, prepare budgets, award contracts, and act on claims.
-Annually, the board must consider the estimated needs of each county office for the next fiscal year and publish these estimates.
-The commissioners then forward these estimates to the Excise Board.
+The Board is the chief fiscal entity of the county.
+It is in charge of receiving and expending funds, and is therefore held responsible for the following: making major financial decisions, transacting those decisions, preparing budgets, awarding contracts, and acting on claims.
+The Board must consider the estimated needs of each county office annually.
+The estimates must be published and forwarded to the Excise Board.

-Many other duties and functions are performed by county commissioners due to specific needs which vary from county to county.
+Many other duties and functions are performed by county commissioners due to specific needs, which vary from county to county.
 Permissive legislation provides the basis for these additional duties and functions.